coderefinery/coderefinery.org/_posts/2020-04-24-rebase-vs-merge.md

 ![First rebase tree]({{_site.baseurl }}/assets/img/blogs/rebase_vs_merge/image_02.png "git commit tree after rebase"){:class="img-responsive" style="max-width:100%"}

-Checking out `master` again, we can merge `feature_A` with master.
+Checking out `master` again, we can merge `feature_A` with `master`.
 The merge will by default be a fast-forward.
 We end up with a linear history, which many find attractive as it is easy to follow.

 ![FF-merge tree]({{_site.baseurl }}/assets/img/blogs/rebase_vs_merge/image_03.png "git commit tree after fast-forward merge"){:class="img-responsive" style="max-width:100%"}

 ### Merge

-If we don’t use rebase, but just merge feature_A with master, we get an merge commit, a new commit pointing  to the previous last commit in master and the previous last commit in feature_A.
+If we don’t use rebase, but just merge `feature_A` with `master`, we get an merge commit, a new commit pointing  to the previous last commit in `master` and the previous last commit in `feature_A`.

 ![Plain merge tree]({{ site.baseurl }}/assets/img/blogs/rebase_vs_merge/image_04.png "git commit tree after regular merge"){:class="img-responsive" style="max-width:100%"}